-Individuals who are admitted to the Communicative Disorders MA Program as on a provisional enrollment basis without full matriculation must satisfy the deficiencies related to their provisional status and then apply for full matriculation.
+Individuals who are admitted to the CSD graduate Program on a provisional enrollment basis without full matriculation must satisfy the deficiencies related to their provisional status and then apply for full matriculation.
 These students are responsible for meeting with their advisor before, or during their first semester to develop a plan to remediate the provisions.